Computer Siksha

 7

-Which HTML tag is used to change the font size, face, and colour of text?
+Which HTML tag lets you change the font size, face, and colour of text?

 A